 I met up for coffee with a business coach this week and we got talking about the various ways we help our respective clients grow their businesses.
+And it turns out that my approach to digital marketing consultancy has quite a lot in common with the way a business coach would help their clients.

 You see, whilst a lot of digital marketing consultants and agencies focus purely on getting more traffic to their clients' websites, I think that these days you need a more holistic approach.